 This post may contain affiliate links.
 Please read our affiliate disclosure.

-- Bold, tangy-sweet flavor: The homemade barbecue sauce blends hoisin sauce, lemon juice, Worcestershire, and spices for a rich, tangy-sweet punch that soaks into every bite—even under the skin.
+Bold, tangy-sweet flavor: The homemade barbecue sauce blends hoisin sauce, lemon juice, Worcestershire, and spices for a rich, tangy-sweet punch that infuses every bite, even under the skin.

 Key Ingredients

-- Hoisin Sauce: This flavorful sauce is ideal for grilled chicken.
+- Hoisin Sauce: This flavorful sauce for grilled chicken is like milk for Oreos.

-- Worcestershire Sauce: This adds a deep umami flavor to the sauce.
+- Worcestershire Sauce: This adds a deep umami flavor to the barbecue sauce.

-- Bone-In, Skin-On Chicken Thighs: Keeping the skin on helps keep the chicken moist while grilling.
+- Bone-In, Skin-On Chicken Thighs: Leaving the skin on and bone in helps keep the chicken moist during grilling.

 Pro Tips

-- Use a splatter screen: If you’re a scaredy-cat like me or just want to keep your kitchen clean, a splatter screen is a lifesaver in keeping the chicken from spewing as it cooks.
+➢Use a splatter screen: If you're a scaredy-cat like me or just want to keep your kitchen clean, a splatter screen is a lifesaver in keeping the chicken from angrily showering you as it cooks.

-- Trim excess skin: If excess skin hangs from any thighs, trim it with a knife or kitchen shears.
+➢Trim excess skin: If excess skin hangs from the thighs, trim it with a knife or kitchen shears.

 Absolutely!
 The sauce can be made up to a week in advance.
-Store it in an airtight container in the fridge and bring it to room temp or gently reheat it before using.
+Store it in an airtight container in the fridge and bring it to room temperature or gently reheat it before using.

 The safest way is to use a meat thermometer.
-Chicken thighs are done when they reach an internal temperature of 165°F. If you don’t have a thermometer, the juices should run clear and the meat should no longer be pink near the bone.
+Chicken thighs are done when they reach an internal temperature of 165°F to 175°F. If you don't have a thermometer, the juices should run clear, and the meat should no longer be pink near the bone.

 Freezer: Freeze the chicken for up to 1 month.
 Freeze any remaining sauce for up to 3 months.